Carmel, NY Property Tax Revaluation

 Carmel Property Revaluation — how will this affect my Assessment?

 The Town of Carmel is undertaking town-wide property reassessment project.
 Here are some things you should know:

 As a property owner in the town of Carmel, you have the right to discuss the new assessment with the revaluation firm, file a grievance with the Carmel Board of Assessment Review, file a Small Claims Assessment review petition, discuss your complaint and negotiate an adjusted assessment with the Carmel Property Tax Assessor, and argue your case at a SCAR Trial.

 Granite Tax Reduction can help!

-We can use our 30+ years of experience to analyze your property tax situation, determine if your property is over-assessed, and represent you throughout the entire appeal process.
+Experienced in property assessment since 1979, we will analyze your property tax situation, determine if your property is over-assessed, and represent you throughout the entire appeal process.